techgrounds/techgrounds-JCG187/Opdrachten-week5/Opdracht 13 Files,AppServices,CDN,DNS,Database.md

                    Glabal scaling so you can scale verticaly and horizontaly Supports windows and linux enables automated deployments from GitHub, Azure DevOps or any Git repo.
+Security features: Authentication possibilities, IP address access control and more.

 Webb app examples: facebook, google maps, twitter, dropbox, Slack, LinkedIn.
 Is a website that has interactive and dynamic features beyond static websites.